SciML/Catalyst.jl/docs/src/model_simulation/ensemble_simulations.md

 eprob = EnsembleProblem(sprob)
 nothing # hide
 ```
 Next, the `EnsembleProblem` can be used as input to the `solve` command.
 Here, we use exactly the same inputs that we use for single simulations, however, we add a `trajectories` argument to denote how many simulations we wish to carry out.
-Here we perform 100 simulations:
+Here we perform 10 simulations:
 ```@example ensemble
-sols = solve(eprob, STrapezoid(); trajectories = 100)
+sols = solve(eprob, STrapezoid(); trajectories = 10)
 nothing # hide
 ```
 Finally, we can use our ensemble simulation solution as input to `plot` (just like normal simulations):
 ```@example ensemble
 using Plots
-plot(sols; la = 0.5)
+plot(sols)
 ```
 Here, each simulation is displayed as an individual trajectory.
-We also use the [`la` plotting option](@ref simulation_plotting_options) to reduce the transparency of each individual line, improving the plot visual.
+!!! note
+    While not used here, the [`la` plotting option](@ref simulation_plotting_options) (which modifies line transparency) can help improve the plot visual when a large number of (overlapping) lines are plotted.

 Various convenience functions are available for analysing and plotting ensemble simulations (a full list can be found [here]).
 Here, we use these to first create an `EnsembleSummary` (retrieving each simulation's value at time points `0.0, 1.0, 2.0, ...
 1000.0`).
 Next, we use this as an input to the `plot` command, which automatically plots the mean $X$ activity across the ensemble, while also displaying the 5% and 95% quantiles as the shaded area:
 ```@example ensemble